 Grind the dry spices together (I used my mortar and pestle) until they are roughly ground (it doesn't have to be super fine).

-Mix the two ground meats together (I used my stand mixer).
-Then mix in the spices, the liquid smoke and 1/4 cup water.
-After it's well mixed.
+Mix the meat, flavorings, ice water and liquid smoke together just until combined.
+(I use my stand mixer).
 Cover it well, and chill it for 48 hours.

 Bake in a pre-heated 200° oven for 8 hours.
-Most of the recipes tell you to keep turning the "logs" every two hours, as they bake, but I didn't turn them at all, and they were fine.
+If you seriously want round pepperoni, turn the logs every 2 hours, but I never do that.
 Your house is going to smell wonderful!!